That dollar amount results from a 34.8% gain compared to $192.3 billion five years earlier during 2020.

 Czech Republic incurred the highest trade surpluses with the following countries.

-Among Czech Republic’s trading partners that generate the greatest positive trade balances, Czechian surpluses with the United States of America (up 1,257%), Switzerland (up 74.9%) and Spain (up 46%) grew at the fastest pace from 2021 to 2022.
+Among the Czech Republic’s trading partners that cause the greatest negative trade balances, Czechian deficits with Hungary (up 30.3%), United Kingdom (up 29.2%) and Belgium (up 8%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate Czech Republic’s competitive advantages with the above countries, but also represent key opportunities for Czech Republic to develop country-specific strategies to optimize its overall position in international trade.